Peabody Museum of Salem: History

 The Peabody Academy of Science (1868–1915), successor to the East India Marine Society, "was organized in 1868, having received funds ... from George Peabody of London ... for the 'promotion of science and useful knowledge in the county of Essex.'"
 It was incorporated by "Asa Gray, of Cambridge, William C. Endicott, of Salem, George Peabody Russell, of Salem, Othniel C. Marsh, of New Haven, ...
 Henry Wheatland, of Salem, Abner C. Goodell, junior, of Salem, James R. Nichols, of Haverhill, ...
 Henry C. Perkins, of Newburyport, and S. Endicott Peabody.

-The academy maintained a museum that displayed animals, fossils, minerals, and plants, as well as ethnological artifacts such as weapons, costume, tools, statuary, and musical instruments.
-In 1915 the Academy changed its name to the "Peabody Museum of Salem."
+The academy maintained a museum that displayed animals, fossils, minerals, and plants, as well as ethnological artifacts such as weapons, costumes, tools, statuary, and musical instruments.
+In 1915, the Academy changed its name to the "Peabody Museum of Salem."

-As of 1949 the museum organized its holdings into three departments: ethnology, maritime history, and natural history.
+As of 1949, the museum organized its holdings into three departments: ethnology, maritime history, and natural history.
 The museum's ethnology division included specimens from Hawaii, Japan, Marquesas Islands, and New Zealand.

 The museum displayed its collections in the East India Marine Hall, expanded in 1953 with the Crowninshield Galleries.
 Museum staff included Ernest Stanley Dodge and Walter Muir Whitehill.

 In 1984 the China Trade Museum of Milton, Massachusetts, merged with the Peabody Museum.
 In 1992 the Peabody Museum merged with the Essex Institute to form the Peabody Essex Museum.